Beyond I.I.D.: Three Levels of Generalization for Question Answering on Knowledge Bases: Experiments

-\begin{remark}[Coverage limitation (18\%):] Due to the diversity of questions in \OurDataset in terms of both complexity and functions, candidates generated by \Ranking can only cover around 80\% of the questions, as it can only enumerate up to 2-relational logical forms due to combinatorial explosion.
-Uncovered questions constitute 18\% of errors.
-More intelligent ways for search and candidate generation are promising future directions. \end{remark}

-\begin{remark}[Other (6\%):] The rest of the errors mainly include typing errors and function errors.
+\begin{remark}[Other (7\%):] The rest of the errors mainly include typing errors and function errors.
 For typing errors, the question can seek for information about more specific types (e.g., looking for \wl{politician} instead of just \wl{person}), while \Ranking does not explicitly handle type constraint as introducing type constraints by enumeration will result in prohibitively many candidate logical forms.
 A more flexible way of handling type constraint is in need.
 Also, sometimes \Ranking can be confused by the function of a question.
-For instance, for question \nl{The season for fc twente is when?}, there shouldn't be any aggregation function, however, \Ranking mistakenly predicts a counting function for it. \end{remark}
+For instance, for question \nl{Name the image which appears in the topic gallery armenian rock.}, there shouldn't be any aggregation function, however, \Ranking mistakenly predicts a counting function for it. \end{remark}